adsabs/arxiv-reference-extractor/README.md

 - Summary logs are written to stdout, in a format compatible with the historical script.
 - Additional logging information is written to stderr.

+In both cases, by default the GROBID backend is used if the environment variable `$ADS_ARXIVREFS_GROBID_SERVER` is set.
+Otherwise, the Perl backend is used.
+This can be overridden with the `--pdf-backend` command-line option.

 ## Testing and diagnostics